-Bond principal and interest payments for the School Building Refunding Bonds of 2014 are made by the debt service fund.
+Bond principal and interest payments for the School Building Refunding Bonds of 2014 and 2016 are made by the debt service fund.
 Bond principal and interest payments for the School Taxable OPEB Bonds of 2009 are made by the OPEB debt service fund.
-Bond principal and interest payments for the School Building Bonds of 2016 are made by the debt service fund.